Chronic Illness & Disability: Qualifying Medical Conditions

 Chronic Pain Disorders

 Chronic pain disorders are conditions characterized by persistent pain that lasts for more than six months.
-Examples of chronic pain disorders that may qualify for long-term disability include fibromyalgia, chronic back pain, and complex regional pain syndrome.
+Examples of chronic pain disorders that may qualify for long-term disability include fibromyalgia, chronic back pain, and complex regional pain .

 Chronic pain can be debilitating, making it difficult for individuals to perform even simple tasks.
 In addition to physical pain, chronic pain disorders may be accompanied by symptoms such as fatigue, sleep disturbance, and mood changes.
 Individuals with chronic pain disorders may qualify for long-term disability benefits if their condition significantly impacts their ability to work.